 - X [array-like of size (N x d), where N is the number of samples, and d is the number of features.] - y [array-like of size N, where N is the number of samples.] - k [int, default=1.]
 The number of neighbors for the k-NN classifier.
-Ignored if knn_clf is specified. - knn_clf [A ClassifierMixin.]
+Ignored if knn\clf is specified. - knn\clf [A ClassifierMixin.]
 An already defined kNN classifier.
-It can be any other classifier, but then options are the same as in :meth: ~dml_plot. - attrs [List, default=None] A list specifying the dataset attributes to show in the scatter plot.
+It can be any other classifier, but then options are the same as in :meth: ~dml\plot. - attrs [List, default=None] A list specifying the dataset attributes to show in the scatter plot.
 The items can be the keys, if X is a pandas dataset, or integer indexes with the attribute position.
 If None, and xattrs and yattrs are None, all the attributes will be taken. - xattrs [List, default=None] A list specifying the dataset attributes to show in X axis.
 The items can be the keys, if X is a pandas dataset, or integer indexes with the attribute position.
 Ignored if attrs is specified. - yattrs [List, default=None] A list specifying the dataset attributes to show in Y axis.
 The items can be the keys, if X is a pandas dataset, or integer indexes with the attribute position.
-Ignored if attrs is specified.

-diag [String] What to plot on the diagonal subplots.
-Allowed options are:
+Ignored if attrs is specified. - sections [String, default=fitted] It specifies how to take sections in the features space, if there are more than two features in the dataset.
+It is used to plot the classifier fixing the non-ploting attributes in this space section.
+Allowed values are: